A bill to reduce reliance on China for semiconductors moves closer to a Senate vote

 "Let us rebuild the U.S. microchip industry, but let's do it in a way that benefits all of our society, not just a handful of wealthy, profitable and powerful corporations," Sanders said in a statement.

-The legislation also authorizes roughly $100 billion in spending over five years on scientific research, including more than $80 billion for the National Science Foundation.
+The legislation would also authorize roughly $100 billion in spending over five years on scientific research, including more than $80 billion for the National Science Foundation.

 The CHIPS bill is one of the major legislative priorities before Congress as the August recess looms.
 Democrats will need at least 11 Republicans to vote for the bill in order for it to pass.